brandonmayer-zz/ssapy/README.md

 taught by Professor Amy Greenwald, and TA Eric Sodomka in the Computer Science Department at Brown University.

 Algorithms and Data are separated as much as possible.
 To that end, ssapy.strategies implements heuristics as callable functions.
-Each strategy takes as input an arbitrary revenue function and price prediction and therefore can be used in any game specification.
+Each strategy takes as input an arbitrary revenue function and price prediction and therefore can be used in any game type.
 "Agents" encapsulate the state of individuals bidding in specific games.
 Agents use strategies and their current state to place bids.

 ssapy.agents is the home for agents.
 For all game types there should be a corresponding agent module.
 For example ssapy.agents.marketSchedule implements agents for the market scheduling game described in [Yoon11] and [Reeves05].
-All agents should inherit from ssapy.agents.agentBase class which assigns each agent a unique id (just an integer - maybe change to a uuid.uuid4()?) at the beginning of the simulation.
+All agents should inherit from the ssapy.agents.agentBase class which assigns each agent a unique id (just an integer - maybe change to a uuid.uuid4()?) at the beginning of the simulation.

-All agents implement a bid(**kwargs) function which returns the bid placed by the agent either given arguments to the function or based soley on the current state of the agent.
+All agents implement a bid function which returns the bid placed by the agent either given arguments to the function or based according to the current state of the agent.

+Every package should (ideally) have a tests subdirectory with a corresponding tests_"moduleName".py file for tests.

 References: